-Stay Positive
+Try to Stay Positive

-Take a moment to think about how you are feeling.
-If you have negative thoughts, shift them to be positive.
+Take a moment to think and take stock of how you are feeling.
+If you have negative thoughts try to shift them to be positive.
 For example, change "He never listens to me" to "Although he hasn't listened to me in the past, I will change the way I approach him and then he will listen to me."